 Representations are the statements made by the insured on the insurance application.
 Many of these representations are responses to questions to determine whether the applicant is insurable and how much should be charged.
-For instance, for auto insurance, insurers will ask how far you travel to work, whether you had any accidents or citations, and so on.
+For instance, for auto insurance, insurers will ask how far you travel to work, whether you had any accidents or citations, and other items potentially measuring risk.

 An insurance contract is voidable by the insurer if any representation is

 - and was known to be false by the insurance applicant.

 A material representation was relied upon by the insurer when issuing the policy.
 If the truth were known, the insurer either would not have issued the policy, or would have issued it with different terms, and probably would have charged higher premiums.
 However, the insurance company cannot deny a claim for a false representation unless it can prove that the applicant lied and intended to deceive the company — not because the applicant merely expressed an opinion that later turned out to be false.

 Any misrepresentations after a loss can also void an insurance contract.
 A common example of this type of misrepresentation is when the insured suffers the loss of property, but files a claim for much more than the property was actually worth.

 In most jurisdictions, an insurance company can also void a contract if there was an innocent misrepresentation of a material fact.

 Concealment is closely related to misrepresentation — it is the failure to disclose material information.
 However, before an insurance company can deny payment for concealment it must prove: